D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/README.md

 - Nouns refer to the nature of a node in the graph.
 Implicitely a noun refers to a "is a" relation between the node and the noun.
 - Verbs refer to labels placed on the edges of the graph.

+**Remark**: The templates have been slightly modified: we don't edit the links anymore.
+They are now edited automatically.
+The results ofthe automatic edition can be found under the *auto-generated* folder.

 We use markdown to write the documents.
 Information about the langage can be found [there](https://docs.github.com/en/github/writing-on-github)

 ## Nouns